 Swifts in the tower

 Each spring, swifts return to the UK after their long migration from Africa.
 For years, the Museum tower has been a favourite nesting site, and our live camera reveals the nesting birds inside.

-The swifts’ nest boxes are well hidden, and accessing them involves a cramped climb to the very top of the tower.
-Our webcam reveals this hidden space, showing chicks growing each summer.
+The swifts’ nest boxes are well hidden and accessing them involves a cramped climb to the very top of the tower.
+But our webcam reveals this hidden space, showing chicks growing each summer.
 Cameras have been installed in two of the nest boxes, and the images are streamed online from May to early September.

-Since 1994, the swift population in the UK has fallen by 42%.
+Sadly, the swift population in the UK has fallen by 42 percent since 1994.
 This may be due to a lack of nesting sites and food.
-The Oxford Swift City project, launched by the RSPB in 2017, aims to improve the conservation of swifts in Oxford by raising local awareness and through public engagement.
+The Oxford Swift City project launched by the RSPB in 2017 aims to improve the conservation of swifts in Oxford by raising local awareness.